jdjotad/Proyecto-IPD432/README.md

 # Video filters in Nexys 4 DDR
-This project is a Systemverilog version of a video processor implemented in a Nexys 4 DDR which contains 4 simple filters like dithering, colour scramble, grayscale and the original view.
+This project is a Systemverilog version of a video processor implemented in a Nexys 4 DDR, includes 4 filters dithering, colour scramble, grayscale and the original view.

 [![Github Issues](http://githubbadges.herokuapp.com/badges/badgerbadgerbadger/issues.svg?style=flat-square)](https://github.com/jdjotad/Proyecto-IPD432/issues) [![Pending Pull-Requests](http://githubbadges.herokuapp.com/badges/badgerbadgerbadger/pulls.svg?style=flat-square)](https://github.com/jdjotad/Proyecto-IPD432/pulls)

 ## Requirements
 This project was made to test a Nexys 4 DDR so you will need Vivado from Xilinx.
-We provide a python code to send through serial port a video up to 200 frames (limited by the script) and to run that python script you will need the next packages:
+The Repository contains a python code to send through serial port a video up to 200 frames (limited by the script) and to run that python script you will need the next packages:
 - ![Opencv](https://pypi.org/project/opencv-python/)
 - ![Pyserial](https://github.com/pyserial/pyserial)
 - ![Numpy](https://pypi.org/project/numpy/#description)